joeyvigil/hw12-pokemon-cli-game/README.md

 ![image](images/main.jpg)

-If its not running, install these dependenccies in your terminal
+If its not running, install these dependencies in your terminal

 cmd: pip install -------